 And another movie about France (they seem to turn out great every time).
 An American played by Owen Wilson accidentally finds himself in the 1920s Jazz Age of Paris where he meets some of the most famous people of this time.
-It might play to many clichés of Paris, but it is still a very sweet romantic comedy that you have to see.
+It might play too many clichés of Paris, but it is still a very sweet romantic comedy that you have to see.

 23. Vicky Christina Barcelona

 The world needs more movies set in Spain!
-Just like this romantic comedy-drama, which tells the story of two friends on their holiday in Barcelona, an attractive man and his crazy ex.
-So we’ve got love, friendship, jealousy and passion combined with the magic of this beautiful Spanish city.
+Just like this romantic comedy-drama, which tells the story of two friends on their holiday in Barcelona, an attractive man, and his crazy ex.
+So we’ve got love, friendship, jealousy, and passion combined with the magic of this beautiful Spanish city.
 Great watch!

 25. A Map For Saturday

-Everyone, who considers long-term-travelling and doesn’t have much experience, should watch this movie.
+Everyone, who considers long-term-traveling and doesn’t have much experience, should watch this movie.
 It doesn’t only give tons of information about many countries around the world, but also shows the preparation involved, the anxiety, friendships and romances along the way, and the ups and down.
 Every traveler will be able to relate to the different emotions and experiences shown in the movie.
 This one is very far on top of the list of the best travel movies out there.

 26. Lost in Translation

 Here we go again: Another young woman walks all alone for hundreds of miles through the middle of nowhere.
-But this time, she is accompanied by a dog and four camels and the hike is set in Australia.
-Might sound a bit strange, but the cinematography is truly gorgeous and the performance of the main character outstanding.
+But this time, she is accompanied by a dog and four camels, and the hike is set in Australia.
+Might sound a bit strange, but the cinematography is truly gorgeous and the performance of the main character is outstanding.